Committed to working with health insurers to make effective addiction treatment more accessible to every American who needs it.

 As part of our commitment to improve the addiction treatment system, Shatterproof is working to align financial incentives with best practices of addiction treatment, as encompassed in the Shatterproof National Principles of Care© for Substance Use Disorder Treatment.

-This initiative is a multi-stakeholder collaboration between Shatterproof, the Leonard Davis Institute of Health Economics , and key insurance carriers.
+One component of this work - the Payer Pilot - was a multi-stakeholder collaboration between Shatterproof, the Leonard Davis Institute of Health Economics , and key insurance carriers.

 Substance use disorders (SUDs), or what we commonly call addiction, are chronic medical conditions.
 SUDs can be managed with the same effectiveness as other chronic diseases using evidence-based best practices, such as the ones outlined in the Shatterproof National Principles of Care© .